lechentian/womenbasketworldcup2022/README.md

 # Women Basket World Cup 2022 - All Players Data Analysis

 ## 1 Get and save all players data to local
-   get data from FIBA Women Basket World Cup 2022, save output as 'women_basket_world_cup_2022_all_players.json'
+   get data from FIBA website -- Women Basket World Cup 2022, save output as 'women_basket_world_cup_2022_all_players.json'
    https://www.fiba.basketball/womensbasketballworldcup/2022/playerstats

   Process by getPlayersData.py

 ## 2 Preprocessing data
-   download file is json file, to use pandas library, we need convert json file to csv.\
+   download file is json, to use pandas library, we need convert json file to csv.\
    we need the following change for convert data.\
    1 add new column as Team.\
-   2 add new column 'ReboundsTotal',get value from DefensiveReboundsTotal and OffensiveReboundsTotal
+   2 add new column 'ReboundsTotal', get value from DefensiveReboundsTotal and OffensiveReboundsTotal

 Process by preProcessingPlayerData.py